 5. Don’t be Afraid to Compromise

 If your crowd insists on a classic Thanksgiving menu but you like to cook more adventurously, pick your battles.
 For example, ask your aunt to make her famous buttery mashed potatoes for the purists.
-Then you can sauté Jerusalem artichokes to introduce your guests to something new.
-Try our Jerusalem Artichokes with Crispy Prosciutto recipe below.
+Then you can sauté Jerusalem Artichokes with Crispy Prosciutto to introduce your guests to something new.

 Tips for the Thanksgiving Turkey

 While you can rub your turkey with herb butter and make an elaborate sherry-cream gravy, sometimes, the best Thanksgiving turkey recipes are the simplest, requiring little more than a good quality bird, butter, and salt.

 1. To Start, Buy the Right Size Turkey

 When choosing the bird, a good rule of thumb is 1 pound per person, which gives you enough meat for Thanksgiving dinner plus a little bit of leftovers.
 If you love tons of leftovers, either to keep for yourself or give to your guests, go with 1 ½ pounds per person.

 Whole Turkey for 12 People, $120 at Porter Road